demisto/content/Playbooks/playbook-Traps_Quarantine_Event_CHANGELOG.md

 ## [Unreleased]
 #### New Playbook
-Use this playbook to events using Traps.
+Use this playbook to quarantine events using Traps.